thomasboyt/Charcoal/readme.md

 * A bunch of extra command-line arguments for generating things.
 I mean, who wants to scaffold out an entire model on the command line?
 Gah.
 That's what writing code is for!
 * Extra static asset tasks that you'll just end up customizing the hell out of anyways.
-* Test generators.
-This is because I'm trying to stay testing framework-independent, and would rather not have to make three different generators for Jasmine, Mocha, and QUnit.
-I might re-evaluate this in the future.

 What Charcoal does not have *yet*: